[As background, see Dzogchen in Comparison with Other Buddhist Systems. See also: The Major Facets of Dzogchen]

 Of the three levels of experiencing something, only mental cognition may be conceptual.
 Since dzogchen meditation emphasizes non-conceptuality, we need to understand what conceptualization means.

-A conceptual category is a mentally constructed synthesis (spros-pa, mental fabrication) of individual items.
+A conceptual category is a mentally constructed synthesis, in other words a mental fabrication (spros-pa, Skt. prapanca) of individual items.
 Conceptual categories arise only in conceptual cognition and are mental representations (snang-ba, mental appearances) that partially veil the mental aspects on to which they are superimposed.

 The conceptual categories with which the mental aspects are mixed and confused may be in reference either to conventional objects or to language.